How we engage matters. Sarah Pharaon makes conversations productive, enabling teams to work more effectively.

 We’re thrilled to be working with the Institute for Museum and Library Services again as they host three small virtual gatherings and prepare for an onsite summit on Museums & AI in Washington, D.C.

-You can register for AAM here.
+You can find out more here.